|Nutritional Guidelines (per serving)|

 Cook the clams for a further 5 minutes, or until they open.
 Add the parsley and stir with a wooden spoon.
 Cover and shake the pot again.
 Check for any unopened clams and discard.

 Approximately at this point, the pasta should be ready to be drained.
-Drain and place in a big serving bowl.
+Drain and place in a big serving bowl or large plate.

 Pour the clam mixture on top.
 Mix the pasta and sauce well with the help of two big serving forks or some tongs.
 Serve immediately.